 (11) Building Design Standards for all Multifamily Dwellings.
 "The Community Design Manual, March 2017" created by the Ulster County Planning Board and the "Woodstock Planning Board Design Manual" created by the Planning Board in 2001 are encouraged to be utilized in the building design process as they are tools that provides design solutions to address environmental protection and maintenance of rural and small town character.
-The multifamily application may be referred to the Commission for Civic Design by the Zoning Enforcement officer pursuant to Zoning Law § 260-109.
+The multifamily application may be referred to the Commission for Civic Design by the Code Enforcement Zoning Enforcement officer pursuant to Zoning Law Section§ 260-109.

 (a) Architectural Character.
-To the maximum extent practicable, all forms of multifamily dwelling shall be designed to emulate single-family residences and to blend in well with the surrounding neighborhood.
-Any affordable unit shall be indistinguishable from those units not restricted as affordable units in design, appearance, construction, and quality of materials.
+To the maximum extent practicable, All forms of multifamily housing dwelling (including three and four-plex structures pursuant to 260-89) shall be designed to emulate single-family residences and to blend in well with the surrounding neighborhood to the maximum extent feasible.
 Building details, including roof forms, siding materials, windows, doors, and trim shall reflect a similar level of quality and architectural detailing on all sides facing or seen from the street.
 The street-facing front façades of buildings shall provide variation in elevation, façade and design features such as one or more of the following:

 - (1) A covered porch;

 - (2) A recessed entrance;

 - (3) One or more dormer windows or cupolas;

-- (4) Pillars, posts, or pilasters; - (5) One or more bay windows; - (6) Eaves projecting at least four inches from the façade plane; - (7) Raised corniced parapets over the entrance door;
+- (4) Pillars, posts, or pilasters;

+- (5) One or more bay windows;

+- (6) Eaves projecting at least four inches from the façade plane;

+- (7) Raised corniced parapets over the entrance door;

-(b) Principal buildings shall incorporate roof pitches between 3:12 (a roof that rises 3 inches for every 12 inches of run) and 12:12 (a roof pitch that rises 12 inches for every 12 inches of run) ratio.
+(be) Principal buildings shall incorporate roof pitches between 3:12 (a roof that rises 3 inches for every 12 inches of run) and 12:12 (a roof pitch that rises 12 inches for every 12 inches of run) ratio.
 Alternative roof forms or pitches may be allowed for small roof sections over porches, entryways, or similar features.
 All roof vents, pipes, antennas, satellite dishes, and other roof penetrations and equipment (except chimneys) shall be located on the rear elevations or otherwise be configured, to the degree practicable, to have a minimal visual impact as seen from the street or adjacent properties.
 However, solar panels, solar shingles, skylights, solar tubes and similar amenities shall be allowed on all roofs.
 Roof materials and color should be traditional, meaning they should be within the range of colors found on historic buildings in the Town.
-The use of facias, dormers and gables is encouraged to provide visual interest.
+The use of fascia's facias, dormers and gables is encouraged to provide visual interest.